Rupert Grint: Philanthropy

 Grint has supported various charitable organisations, including donating personal items to charity auctions.
 He participated in the Wacky Rally in 2010 with James and Oliver Phelps, which raised money for Britain's Royal National Lifeboat Institution.
 He was one of more than 40 people to produce designs for the Chrysalis Collection for Keech Hospice Care in Luton.
 His piece, a painted butterfly, was auctioned on eBay in March 2010.
 In May 2011, with other celebrities, he took part in the "Make Mine Milk" ad campaign to promote daily milk drinking.
 His ads were seen on posters and the sides of thousands of buses across the United Kingdom.
 Since 2011, he has supported the Little Star Award for Cancer Research UK.
 "I think that it's wonderful that Cancer Research UK is helping to bring a little bit of magic to the children's lives in this way," he said.

+Tax affairs

+In 2016, Grint lost an appeal against HMRC's decision to block his attempt to change his accounting date.
+This move was intended to reduce his tax liability by deferring income into a lower tax year.
+At that time, the actor was calculated to have earned around £24 million from the Harry Potter franchise.
+However, HMRC successfully argued that the change was motivated by tax avoidance rather than legitimate business reasons.

+In 2019, HMRC brought another case against Grint.
+He was ordered to pay an additional £1.8 million in tax after losing the legal battle with HMRC.
+The tax authority argued that a £4.5 million sum he received should be classified as income rather than as a capital asset which is subject to much lower tax rate.
+This ruling increased his tax liability for the 2011–12 tax year.
+Grint later lost his appeal claim and was ordered to pay £1.8 million of tax liability and legal costs.